captain-porcelain/talos/README.md

 In this case pirates and invaders are state and state transitions.

-The sidenotes documentation for talos can be found [here](https://captain-porcelain.github.io/talos/toc.html)
+The sidenotes documentation for talos can be found [here](https://captain-porcelain.github.io/talos/toc.html).

-Talos is small library that implements a finite state machine that can be used to manage an applications state and the transitions from one to another.
+Talos is a small library that implements a finite state machine that can be used to manage the state of an application and the transitions from one state to another.

 A talos fsm is defined by a list of states and a map of transitions between them: